jrebolo/Informacao_codificacao/README.md

-# Informacao_codificacao
+# Informação codificação
-This is a repository with all the programs need to make for a course of Informação e Codificação
+This is a repository contains the code for the course of Informação e Codificação

 # Requirements